devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 #source string-literal-address.c

-You can use an array notation with pointers.
+We already know that one can use an array notation with pointers.
 So, if you **really** wanted, you could do something like this:

 ```C
 printf("%c\n", "hello, world"[1]);	// will print `e`